telve/telve.net/wiki/wiki.md

 ### Notes for Developers

-Requires a LAMP stack with PHP version 5.3.10 (Ubuntu 12.04) because it's using CodeIgniter version 3.1.2 web framework.
+Requires a LAMP stack with PHP version 7.0.8 (Ubuntu 16.04) and it's using CodeIgniter version 3.1.2 web framework.

 Don't forget to replace database credentials under `application/config/database.php` and import the SQL dump located under `db/` directory.